kimitobo/Culture-Stew/CultureStew2020/README.md

 ## Background ##

-Culture Stew, Hack Culture Taiwan x Finland, is a workshop concept by New Media Arts Creative team Dimension Plus and a Finnish designer-artist Tuomo Tammenpää.
+Culture Stew, Hack Culture Taiwan x Finland, is a workshop series by New Media Arts Creative team Dimension Plus and a Finnish designer-artist Tuomo Tammenpää.
 The idea of the workshop is to bring together curious minds from Taiwan and Finland and gather cultural idiosyncrasies of both cultures, put them in the proverbial slow boil and see what comes out of it, whether it is about actual food, traditions, music or local curiosities.

 The first Culture Stew workshop took place in Taipei in September 2019 over three days.
 The next iteration of it was planned to be had in Finland in 2020 in collaboration with Pixelache & Norpas festivals.
 COVID-19 altered the plans to convert the 2020 gathering in Finland to two local gatherings, one in Taipei, Taiwan, one in Kemiö, Finland and connect the smaller gatherings with online conferencing tools.
-This workshop will take place on August 5th and 6th, 2020.
+This workshop took place on August 5th and 6th, 2020.

 ## Context ##